TC

 TagCalc

 Under Indiana law, new residents have exactly 60 days after moving to transfer their out-of-state driver’s license and register their vehicles with the Bureau of Motor Vehicles (BMV).
 Waiting past this window triggers automatic late fines and leaves you open to traffic citations.
+Here is your verified step-by-step blueprint to navigating the Indiana BMV smoothly.

 1. Clear Your Physical VIN Verification Check

-Before Indiana can issue you a new title or set of license plates, the state must verify your vehicle's physical identity.
+Before Indiana can issue a new title or set of license plates, the state must verify your vehicle's physical identity.

 2. Gather Your Paperwork Checklist